Callisto Farm Is a Hub for Creativity in the Hudson Valley

 The garden.
 Photo by Sabrina Sucato

 Now, Graziani is excited to welcome others to experience the magic of Callisto Farm.
-Already, she’s opened the farm’s doors via a number of pop-up dining experiences.
+Already, she’s opened the farm’s doors via several pop-up dining experiences.
 As someone who aims to support local artisans, chefs, and makers, she enjoys the chance to collaborate with other creatives.
-Thus far, she’s welcomed talented chefs like Hudson Valley-based Lee Kalpakis and Tony Ortiz of Campo, a Latinx culinary experience.
-September brought a Lebanese culinary exploration by Chef Edy Massih of Edy’s Grocer, as well as a traditional Argentine asado by The Modestos.
+She has welcomed talented chefs like Hudson Valley-based Lee Kalpakis and Tony Ortiz of CAMPO, a Latinx culinary experience.
+Last September brought a Lebanese culinary exploration by Chef Edy Massih of Edy’s Grocer, as well as a traditional Argentine asado (grilled meats) by The Modestos.

 Dinner party